-257 attorney for compensation in connection with any matter in which th 258 School District is interested for two (2) years after employment with th 259 School District, contrary to School Board Policy No. 3.22 (Standards of 260 Conduct for Former School Board Members and Employees).
-200 Conduct for Former School Board Members and Employees).
-261 ix.
-Engaging in political activities prohibited by School Board Policy No. 2.5 262 (Political Activities on School Board Property).
-263 x.
-Appointing, employing, supervising, promoting, evaluating or advancing 264 an employee contrary to the provisions of School Board Policy No. 3.6 265 (Nepotism).
-203 (Nepotisin).
-266 f.
-Public Funds and Property - We are committed to ensuring that District 267 facilities, equipment, supplies, or other District resources are used for 268 District purposes only.
-Except for occasional and incidental personal 269 use, we will not tolerate improper use of public resources, and will report 270 and reimburse the District for costs associated with personal use.
-The 271 provisions herein shall not be applicable to community or public use of Distriction 271 facilities pursuant to School Board Policy 7.18.
-Employees entrusted with 273 public funds and property should honor that trust with a high level of honesty 274 accuracy, and responsibility.
-Unethical conduct includes, but is not limited to: 275 i.
-Failing to use public or school-related funds and School Board propert 276 for School District purposes and in a manner specified by School Boar 277 Policy, administrative procedures or guidelines or by federal or state laws 211 i olicy, administrative procedures or guidelines or by rederar or state laws 278 ii.
-Failing to account for public funds collected from students, parents of 279 other parties: 217 onto partios; 280 iii.
-Submitting fraudulent requests for reimbursement of expenses or for pay 281 iv.
-Co-mingling public or school-related funds with personal funds of 282 checking accounts; and 283 v.
-Using school district property without the necessary approval.
-00 284 g.
-Confidentiality of Information - We are committed to abiding by all law 285 • and School Board Policies concerning the confidentiality of student an i.
-Sharing of confidential information concerning student academic and employment.
-Unethical conduct includes, but is not limited to:

-personnel information, standardized test material, and other such information determined to be confidential by law.
-No current or former employee shall use or disclose, other than in the performance of his official duties and responsibilities, or as may be required by law, confidential information gained in the course of or by reason of his/her position of
+- x.
+Appointing, employing, supervising, promoting, evaluating or advancing an employee contrary to the provisions of School Board Policy No. 3.60 (Nepotism). - f.
+Public Funds and Property We are committed to ensuring that District facilities, equipment, supplies, or other District resources are used for District purposes only.
+Except for occasional and incidental personal use, we will not tolerate improper use of public resources, and will report and reimburse the District for costs associated with personal use.
+The provisions herein shall not be applicable to community or public use of District facilities pursuant to School Board Policy 7.18.
+Employees entrusted with public funds and property should honor that trust with a high level of honesty, accuracy, and responsibility.
+Unethical conduct includes, but is not limited to: - i.
+Failing to use public or school-related funds and School Board property for School District purposes and in a manner specified by School Board Policy, administrative procedures or guidelines or by federal or state laws: - ii.
+Failing to account for public funds collected from students, parents or other parties; - iii.
+Submitting fraudulent requests for reimbursement of expenses or for pay: - iv.
+Co-mingling public or school-related funds with personal funds or checking accounts; and - v.
+Using school district property without the necessary approval. - g.
+Confidentiality of Information We are committed to abiding by all laws and School Board Policies concerning the confidentiality of student and personnel information, standardized test material, and other such information determined to be confidential by law.
+No current or former employee shall use or disclose, other than in the performance of his official duties and responsibilities, or as may be required by law, confidential information gained in the course of or by reason of his/her position of employment.
+Unethical conduct includes, but is not limited to: - i.
+Sharing of confidential information concerning student academic and